WICG/compression-dictionary-transport/README.md

 For interop reasons, `sbr` compression is only supported on secure contexts (similar to brotli compression).

-There are also some browser-specific protections independent of the transport compression:
+There are also some browser-specific features independent of the transport compression:
-* Dictionary responses can only be used for resources with the same [fetch destination](https://fetch.spec.whatwg.org/#concept-request-destination) as the dictionary.
 * For security and privacy reasons, there are [CORS](https://fetch.spec.whatwg.org/#http-cors-protocol) requirements ([detailed below](#security-mitigations)) for both the dictionary and compressed resource.
-* The `scope` of a dictionary can not refer to paths higher in the directory structure (similar to service worker scope requirements).
-* In order to populate a dictionary for future use, a server can respond with link tag or header to trigger an idle-time fetch specifically for a dictionary for future use. i.e. `<link rel=bikeshed-dictionary as=[destination] href=[dictionary_url]>`.
+* In order to populate a dictionary for future use, a server can respond with link tag or header to trigger an idle-time fetch specifically for a dictionary for future use. i.e. `<link rel=bikeshed-dictionary href=[dictionary_url]>`.

 ## Background
 ### What are compression dictionaries?